GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-faq.md

 The first three functions are for validator staking for themselves while the rest are for delegated staking.

-### How many validators will Haneul have at genesis?
+### How many validators will Haneul have at Mainnet genesis?

 The number is still under consideration.
 The validator set is not fixed, but validators must apply and then be approved through our validator application process.